MAG Privacy Notice

 We collect this information in order to process your requests, enquiries and job applications, as well as to keep in touch with you about our work and how you can support this.
 Examples include:

-- to provide the information/service/product you have requested or we feel may be interested in
+- to provide the information/service/product you have requested or we feel may be

 - to process your donation

 - to claim Gift Aid on your donation, if permitted

 - to share information about our work including campaigns

 - to ask you to financially support MAG through a donation or participation in an event

 - for administrative purposes including: information on an event you are participating in,